Perspectives

 Bay of Plenty

-Six of the seven local authorities in the Bay of Plenty region are currently consulting their communities, with Ōpōtiki expected to commence consultation shortly.
+All six local authorities in the Bay of Plenty region are currently or have finished consulting their communities on their preferred options:

 • In the west of the region, Tauranga City and Western Bay of Plenty District are both consulting on a proposal to establish a jointly owned water services organisation, with the door remaining open to other councils.